 |Display rules and targeting||Yes||Yes||Yes||Yes|

-*Bloom is only available with the purchase of an annual or one-time membership from Elegant Themes, which also includes access to numerous themes and plugins.
+*Bloom is only available with the purchase of an annual or one-time membership from Elegant Themes.

-Features such as A/B testing, analytics, and display rules have become standard with most list building plugins.
-Integrations are necessary to the point the plugin can connect with your current or future email marketing service provider.
+Features such as A/B testing, reporting, and display rules are standard with most premium list building plugins.
+Integrations are necessary to the point the plugin can connect with your current or future email marketing provider.
 Therefore, the main differentiators are form types, customization, and pricing.

 It’s clear that Thrive Leads provides the most forms alongside a high degree of customization.
 Thrive enables you to create forms from scratch without knowledge of coding.
-Bloom provides an excellent set of forms as well whereas SumoMe and MailMunch provide a maximum of four.
-As for pricing, Thrive Leads offers the most but charges the least.
-In fact, you could purchase a Thrive membership like I have and receive a suite of themes and plugins (list building, landing pages, scarcity marketing, etc.) for $19 a month compared to the higher end prices of $40 to $49 for SumoMe and MailMunch respectively.
+Bloom provides an excellent set of forms whereas SumoMe and MailMunch are lacking.
+As for pricing, Thrive Leads charges the least.
+In fact, you can purchase a Thrive membership to gain access to a suite of plugins.

-If you’re just starting to build your list and desire a free solution, I recommend SumoMe over MailMunch because SumoMe offers additional free tools that can improve your website activities.
-However, SumoMe and MailMunch are overpriced for what you get.
+If you’re just starting to build your list and want a free solution, MailMunch and SumoMe will suffice.
 If you’re ready to invest in your business and are serious about building your list, I recommend Bloom and Thrive Leads.
 Read my comparison between Thrive Leads and Bloom, for more insights.